vigad-dev/DebugInspectorDocs/README.md

 </details>
 <details>
 <summary> "max depth" </summary>
+Displayed in the tree view after the property name.
 The parsing of this property has reached the maximum recursion limit.
-Displayed in the tree view after the property name.
 The property is still selectable and will be parsed during runtime.
 </details>

 <a id="technical"></a>
 ## > Technical details

-`UDebugInspectorWidgetComponent` inherits from `UWidgetComponent` and works using UE5's reflection system.
-It ticks in the editor to find tagged components on target actors.
+`UDebugInspectorWidgetComponent` inherits from `UWidgetComponent` and works using UE5's Reflection system.
 The property tree is rebuilt when the target changes.
 To reduce traversal time, a pruned tree containing only selected properties is created on `BeginPlay`.
 During runtime, the pruned tree is traversed each tick and leaf nodes are processed to create debug strings.
-Although not computationally expensive debugging during development, the component should not be included shipping builds.
+There is some overhead from tree building and traversal as well as widget rendering but the plugin should not introduce a noticeable cost.
+Although not computationally expensive for debugging during development, the component should not be included in shipping builds.

 <a id="changelog"></a>
 ## > Changelog